byhill/PellsEquation.jl/README.md

 You can do this by calling
 `continued_fraction(D, P=0, Q=1)`.
-This returns an iterator whose eltypeds are 3-Tuples of the form

-    (ai::BigInt, Pi::BigInt, Qi::BigInt),

-where `ai` is the `i`'th coefficent of the continued fraction of $(\sqrt{D} + P) / Q$, and `Pi / Qi` is its `i`'th convergent.
+This returns an iterator whose eltypes are 3-Tuples of the form `(ai::BigInt, Pi::BigInt, Qi::BigInt)`, where `ai` is the `i`'th coefficent of the continued fraction of $(\sqrt{D} + P) / Q$, and `Pi / Qi` is its `i`'th convergent.

+This can be useful if you want to approximate a floating point quadratic number with a rational number so you can avoid floating-point arithmetic.

 ### Examples